venkataManikanta07/learnings/README.md

 - Created and designed comment component which has usericon name and comment.
 - Comment List component uses the comments Dummy data and calls the comment component.
 - Inside this comment list component, we are again recursively calling the comments component with replies array data if present.
 (More of a RECURSIVE COMPONENT).

+# CRUD OPERATIONS IN TRADITIONAL WAY.

+- Design the UI for showing the students data
+- Routing with react browser router.
+- Created dummy data with Json Server.
+- Did the CRUD  OPERATIONS Js traditional methods instead of AXIOS.